dfelinto/blender-manual/manual/animation/markers.rst

 Having dozens of markers scattered throughout your scene's time will not help you much unless you know what they stand for.
-You can name a marker by selecting it, pressing :kbd:`F2`, typing the name, and press :kbd:`Enter`
+You can name a marker by selecting it, pressing :kbd:`F2`, typing the name, and press :kbd:`Return`

 .. _bpy.ops.marker.move: